 To address HR concerns around the coronavirus crisis, Intoo is holding a one-hour live panel discussion and Q&A with The Granite Group’s chief people officer Tracie Sponenberg, HR leader and #HRSocialHour Podcast host Jon Thurmond, employment attorney Kate Bischoff, and outplacement veteran Caroline Vernon.
 Join us on April 1 at 11 a.m.
 PT / 2 p.m.
 ET for the live chat.
 Reserve your seat now.

 Intoo offers a top notch outplacement solution—also known as career transition services—to help organizations navigate workforce reductions while protecting brand and bottom line by helping exiting employees land new jobs faster.
-If you have questions about managing layoffs or workforce changes at your organization, learn from our free career transition and employer branding resources or schedule a demo to find out what Intoo’s outplacement solution can support you through times of change.
+If you have questions about managing layoffs or workforce changes at your organization, schedule a demo to find out what Intoo’s outplacement solution can support you through times of change.

 The views expressed within this publication are those of the individual authors writing in their individual capacities only—not those of their respective employers.
 All liability with respect to actions taken or not taken based on the contents of this site are hereby expressly disclaimed.
 The content on this posting is provided “as is” and no representations are made that the content is error-free.